If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Foraging by honeybees does not bring in resources all the time.
 When nectar is not abundant in the environment, honeybees can go robbing each other.
 Bees other beehives (natural or man-made) enter a beehive with a weak colony and take away honey.
 This is a problem that occurs at a small scale constantly but goes overboard when there is no nectar where honeybees forage.
 When robbing happens at a large scale, the affected colony of honeybees can starve to death.
 Beekeepers use various beehive management practices to prevent robbing.
 In this article, we’ll discuss the best beehive moving and robbing screens.
 It also explains the need for a screen to prevent robbing when moving bees in a beehive.

-What is a Beehive Moving and Robbing Screen?
+What are Beehive Moving and Robbing Screens?

 A moving and robbing screen is a beekeeping equipment placed at the entrance of a beehive.
 It is used to close the beehive entrance when moving beehives and to prevent robbing.
 During transportation, sounds from wind and vibrations in the beehive during transportation aggravate honeybees, and as such, preventing their escape is important.
 When agitated, the bees will want to leave the beehive to defend it.